 - IT consultancies should understand your needs.
 They'll speak plain English and tend to make their money by selling services (like installation and IT support) rather than equipment - so you're more likely to get unbiased recommendations from them.

-- Retailers have shops, so you can speak to someone and pick products up immediately.
+- Retailers have shops (typically online), so you can speak to someone and pick products up immediately.
 However, the levels of service may vary remarkably.
 Some local specialists will bend over backwards but others couldn't care less once you have parted with your cash.

 The easiest way to identify what type of IT supplier to use is to think about what kind of purchase you're making and what level of service you need.
 If you're making a significant investment and lack IT knowledge in-house, it's probably worth paying for a consultant's expertise in business IT services.
 Having a good relationship with a trusted consultant can be worth its weight in gold.

-However, for a simple purchase - a new PC, basic printer or computer accessories - you'll get the best deal from a manufacturer or reseller.
+However, for a simple purchase - a new laptop, tablet computer, basic printer or computer accessory, for example - you'll normally get the best deal from a manufacturer or reseller.

 Your in-house IT expertise will influence your supplier choice to a large extent.
 Having dedicated IT staff will make you less reliant on your IT provider for advice, allowing you to make savings by buying different items from different suppliers.